Eschatologue/CM_wiki/docs/class/cleric/index.md

 You gain a Cleric subclass of your choice:

 You gain a Cleric subclass of your choice.A subclass is a specialization that grants you features at certain Cleric levels.
-For the rest of your career, you gain each of your subclass’s features that are of your Cleric level or lower
+For the rest of your career, you gain each of your subclass's features that are of your Cleric level or lower

 A subclass is a specialization that grants you special abilities at certain Cleric levels.
 For the rest of your career, you gain each of your subclass's features that are of your Cleric level and lower.